ripsita/MetaDataSeachAndTag/README.md

 below are the process followed to builed the project:
 ### Tranforming the data into features:
-Convert our raw texts into sets of features.
-We will do this using a vocabulary of character ngrams.
+Convert our raw texts into sets of featur using a vocabulary of character ngrams.
-### Feature selection
+### Feature selection:
 **Documention Information Retrieval using TF-IDF measure** TF-IDF or ( Term Frequency(TF) — Inverse Dense Frequency(IDF) )is a technique which is used to find meaning of sentences consisting of words and cancels out the incapabilities of Bag of Words technique which is good for text classification or for helping a machine read words in numbers.
 However, it just blows up in your face when you ask it to understand the meaning of the sentence or the document.